Ecwid/security-bug-bounty/README.md

 * Cross-site scripting - See the next section for limitations.
 * Known issues or previously reported vulnerabilities.

-The following vulnerability types have already been reported and triaged, and won't be fixed.
+The following reports are not considered as vulnerabilities or are not subject of this bug bountry program.
 Please do not report any of the following issues.

 * Any issue where a store administrator is able to insert javascript in the storefront area of their own store, including the checkout pages.
 * Any issue related to the storefront area being displayed in a \<iframe\> element in the admin area.